 Not everybody is able to attend their inspection.
 This is understandable, and approximately half of our clients are not able to attend due to work or other commitments, and we have quite a large number of interstate clients as well.
 In this case, your inspector can call you after the inspection if any major issues or concerns are identified, and then the emailed report will follow.

-Our building report is sent to you by email, which you will receive on the same day as your inspection or by the end of the following business day.
+Our building report is sent to you by email, generally before the end of the following business day.
 We are happy to also email at the same time a copy of the report to your solicitor/conveyancer or any other person as requested by you.